-Meridian helps launch NZ’s first electric plane
+Meridian is proud to help launch New Zealand's first electric plane

 Meridian and ElectricAir fly together

 Meridian is excited to partner with ElectricAir, to help launch the first 100% fully electric plane in New Zealand!
 This partnership is the ultimate combination of innovation and sustainability because every time the plane takes off zero emissions are released into the air – which is pretty cool.
 Imagine what more planes like this could do to NZ’s emissions overall?!

 We believe that only generating electricity from 100% renewable sources of wind, water and sun is the future.
 Electrification of transport is one of the biggest ways that our country can help to combat climate change, and we’re committed to helping take action by demonstrating our support of low emissions transport.
 ElectricAir isn’t the only EV partnership that we’ve got going on.EV’s on the track, in the skies and on the water

 Getting on board with Certified